 · Pain that is worse after activity or toward the end of the day

 · Spine: Loss of movement often occurs with pain at the affected area.
 In the neck, one can often hear a grinding/grating noise on movement.
 Changes to the joint include: bone spur formation, loss of disc height and disc bulges which may encroach on the spinal cord and nerves.

 · Hips: Groin or buttock area pain and may travel to knee or thigh

 · Knees: When the knees are moved a sensation of grating, grinding or scraping is often described

 · Fingers: Bony growths (bonespurs/osteophytes) at the edge of joints can cause fingers to become swollen, tender and red and it may be hard to open jars and door handles.
 There may be pain at the base of the thumb.

 · Feet: Pain and tenderness is felt in the large joint at the base of the big toe accompanied by the growth of bonespurs.
 There may be swelling in ankles or toes.

 Our chiropractors at Riverside Chiropractic, North Ryde, see many people who have found relief from their arthritic pain with chiropractic.
-We use spinal manipulative therapy, mobilisations, soft tissue work, as well as advise on lifestyle, ergonomics and nutrition.
+We use spinal manipulative therapy (done either with the hand or via a hand-held instrument), mobilisations, soft tissue work, as well as advise on lifestyle, ergonomics and nutrition.
 Research has proven chiropractic is effective in helping to alleviate the pain and progression of osteoarthritis.